 component in all of life's endeavors |

-smallest functioning scale grouping of pitches within equal temper tuning is the ________ _______. | 5 pitch pentatonic scales |
+numerically smallest functioning scale grouping of pitches within equal temper tuning is the ________ _______. | 5 pitch pentatonic melody |

 the minor pentatonic color evokes ______ ________ music. | images of Native American and indigenous music from around the globe |